AndersDeath/diary2/000-current.md

 # 28 October - Tuesday  - Gündoğan - 29 day of immigration

 Fridays are always awesome.
 It's so cool to think about weekend.
+Today I had a lot of meetings as usual on fridays.